ajitrajasekharan/root/README.md

 **Data**

-- Automatically fetches treenbank training data using nltk (when running first time, it will prompt  to install treebank.
-This can from within python prompt in command line)
+- Automatically fetches treebank training data using nltk _(when running first time, it will prompt  to install treebank.
+This can from within python prompt in command line)_

 **Usage**